 How to use the exercise files for Adobe XD.

-Learn how to lay out a screen design with graphics and text and import vector and raster images.
-See how easy it is to create complex screen designs, complete with repeated lists and grids that are as simple to change as they are to create.
-This goes for any mobile screen type: iOS or Android, tablet or smartphone.
-Once the design is done, author Paul Trani shows how to add interactions and transitions to see how the app will "work" from one screen to the next.
-The end result is a full-featured prototype that can be shared with designers, developers, and clients, and broken down and exported as assets for use in development.
+This course shows everything you need to know to design your first website with Adobe's new prototyping app.
+Learn how to lay out a design, import graphics, and add headers and body copy.
+See how to create complex screen designs with repeating lists and grids that are as easy to change as they are to create.
+Then find out how to add new pages and use screen elements from the iOS, Android, and Windows UI kits that are built right into Adobe XD.
+Once the design is done, author Paul Trani shows how to add interactions and transitions to demonstrate how the website will "work" from one screen to the next.
+Plus, learn how to share a fully interactive prototype with other designers and clients, and export artboards and other assets to use in site development.

 - Using Repeat Grid for easy prototyping of lists and recurring elements